-Dr. Yves Cazals is known to be one of the most famous international expert on pathophysiology and rehabilitation of deafness and tinnitus.
-He spent the majority of his Research Career looking at cochlear disorders by bridging clinical observations with animal experiments using electrophysiological and histological technics, which are now the references to detect and measure hearing loss and tinnitus in pharmacology.
-His mentoring to CILcare activity has been absolutely key to put CILcare’s offer at the cutting edge of the scientific progress in translational sciences especially with regards to tinnitus.
-At the image of an outstanding federator, his circle of partners is not only focused on research in pharmacology but is extended to several other transversal areas, which really gives to the hearing research he is contributing to, the perspectives it deserves.
-At the end what matters is to bring solutions for people, who suffers from hearing disorders, doesn’t it?
-We are very proud to have Doctor Cazals part of our Scientific Advisors.
+Dr. Yves Cazals is known to be one of the most famous international experts on pathophysiology and rehabilitation of deafness and tinnitus.
+He spent the majority of his Research Career studying cochlear disorders by bridging clinical observations with animal experiments using electrophysiological and histological techniques, which are now the references for detecting and measuring hearing loss and tinnitus in pharmacology.
+His mentoring of CILcare’s activity has been absolutely key in putting CILcare’s offer at the cutting edge of scientific progress in translational sciences, especially with regards to tinnitus.
+With the image of an outstanding federator, his circle of partners is not only focused on research in pharmacology but has extended to several other transversal areas, which really gives to the hearing research he is contributing to, the perspectives it deserves.
+In the end, what matters is bringing solutions to people who suffer from hearing disorders, isn’t it?
+We are very proud to have Doctor Cazal as one of our Scientific Advisors.

 Dr. Richard Salvi

 SUNY Distinguished Professor at the University at Buffalo